Dankni95/ulauncher-anime/README.md

-### Little tool written in python to watch anime using Ulauncher (the better way to watch anime)
+### Little tool written in python to watch anime using uLauncher (the better way to watch anime)
 ### Scrapes: https://gogoanime.wiki

 [Still in development]